belaqua84/style-select/README.md

 Currently this directive only works with an array for your ngOptions.

+The arrow for the drop down is CSS3, so if you have to support older browsers use an image.

 ##Usage
 First, bring the script into your index page: